 Vertine Vineyard

-Overlooked by a historic castle, the Vertine vineyard's 3 hectares fan out on a south-facing slope at 500 meters.
-The local galestro and alberese soils, with their deep, fractured textures, provide a perfect environment for Sangiovese vines.
-These soils retain heat, promoting optimal ripening conditions and contributing to the vineyard's unique terroir.
+Vertine is a 3 hectare site planted on a south facing slope at 500 meters.
+The local galestro and alberese soils, with their deep, fractured textures, provide an ideal environment for Sangiovese vines.
+These soils retain heat, promoting optimal ripening conditions and contributing to the refined, elegant character of the wines.

 Adine Vineyard